hpc-uk/build-instructions/CP2K/CP2K_7.1_ARCHER.md

 ```
 $ module swap PrgEnv-cray PrgEnv-gnu
 ```
 which is relevant to all of waht follows.
+In an attempt to make clear which modules are relevant for which parts of the build, the relevant module commands are repeated in each section.
+They don't need to be repeated in practice.

 ### Set `CP2K_ROOT`